TN 10 (04-26)

 Determine the specific timeframe based on the status of the WC/PDB claim:

-• When the claimant alleges filing a WC/PDB claim but the outcome is pending, use the MDW to control for further follow-ups by the FO and establish a tickle date not to exceed 6 months in the future based on a reasonable estimate of the expected decision date.
-For instruction for establishing the MDW, see MSOM MDW 001.003.
+• When the claimant alleges filing a WC/PDB claim but the decision is pending, use the MDW to control for further follow-ups by the FO and establish a tickle date not to exceed 6 months in the future based on a reasonable estimate of the expected decision date.
+For instruction for establishing the MDW, see MS 03901.003.

-• When the tickle date matures, verify the status of the claim.
+• When the tickle date matures, verify the status of the claim (e.g., checking all files to see if the NH provided a status on the WC/PDB claim, contacting the NH for the status, following the verification procedures in DI 52145.001F for status of the pending claim if the NH cannot provide the status).
 Continue to control, as needed, based on the updated expected decision date until the WC/PDB claim is final.

 • When the claimant has provided some WC/PDB evidence, but additional evidence is needed to correctly compute the offset, use an initial tickle date 60 days in the future with two additional 30-day follow-ups, as needed, to obtain the proof.

-• In all cases, if you do not receive a response after a reasonable effort to secure proof, send a due process notice per DI 52140.001I. in this section.
+• In all cases, if you do not receive a response from the NH, attorney, or from other appropriate sources (see DI 52145.001F.3) after a reasonable effort to secure proof, send a due process notice per DI 52140.001I.

-• Set a 30-day control to adjudicate the WC/PDB action and to impose full offset if we receive no response.
+• Set a 30-day control to adjudicate the WC/PDB action and to impose full offset by using the applicable State maximum rate (see DI 52150.045) if we do not receive a response.

 2. Initial Claims